 Define Actual Data Values and Units - use this option if you know the units contained in the data file.
 This will create the calibration parameters for properly scaling the data file.

-See also: Opening and Saving Wave files, Exporting Files, Sampling Format, Sampling Rate
+See also: Working with audio files, Exporting Files, Sampling Format, Sampling Rate